isovic/overlap-benchmark/README.md

 This repo is in early stages of development.

 ### Simulations and evaluation
-Simulated datasets were generated using PBSim.
-The error profile used was "55:17:28" which are the same as the 2d parameters determined using LAST from the E. Coli R7.3 data from 2014.
+Simulated datasets are generated using PBSim.
+The error profile used is "55:17:28" which is the same as the 2d parameters determined using LAST from the E. Coli R7.3 data from 2014.
 (See [GraphMap paper](http://biorxiv.org/content/early/2015/06/10/020719)).
 To be verbose, simulations were performed with parameters specified as:
 ```
 length_mean = 5600